simonugor/InstagramAutomation/ReadMe.txt

-Dear Mr. Deepak,

-this is my Instagram Automation project for Programming.
+This is my Instagram Automation project for Programming.

 Because this is pretty niche specific program that is not for everyone, let me give you a quick walkthrough so you know how to use it.